-preventive duties is eligible to apply for waiver of certain fees.
-Additional information concerning this Act is available from the Registrar's Office.
-Registration Fee The University Registration Fee is \$122 per quarter.
-The full fee is required of all students regardless of the number of courses taken.
-This fee, which must be paid at the time of registration, is a charge to each student for services which benefit the student and which are complementary to, but not a part of, the instructional programs.
-No part of this fee is remitted to students who may not desire to make use of all or any of these services.
-The \$50 advance deposit on the Registration Fee (Undergraduate Acceptance of Admission Fee), required of new undergraduates, is applied to the full fee when the student registers.
-Continuing students are required to pay all outstanding fines and other debts, in full, at the time they pay their Registration Fee for an upcoming term.
-Educational Fee The Educational Fee is \$100 per quarter for undergraduate students and \$120 per quarter for graduate students.
+EDUCATIONAL FEE The Educational Fee is \$100 per quarter for undergraduate students and \$120 per quarter for graduate students.
 Legal residents of the State of California with demonstrated financial need may defer payment of the Educational Fee by accepting obligation to repay, at a later date, the sum deferred.
 Students interested in this provision should contact the Financial Aid Office, 204 Administration Building.
-Part-time Status The Educational Fee has been reduced 50 percent (from \$100 to \$50 per quarter) for undergraduates enrolled for eight units or less, providing their reduced enrollment is approved in advance by the appropriate academic dean for the following reasons: financial need, health, or family responsibilities.
+Medical students are required to pay the Educational Fee for each quarter in which they enroll, including the summer quarter.
+PART-TIME STATUS (UNDERGRADUATES ONLY) The Educational Fee has been reduced 50 percent (from \$100 to \$50 per quarter) for undergraduates enrolled for eight units or less, providing their reduced enrollment is approved in advance by the appropriate academic dean for the following reasons: financial need, health, or family responsibilities.
 Part-time status lapses at the end of each academic quarter.
 A student must, therefore, reapply each quarter that part-time status is desired.
-2Actual costs will depend upon a student's program.

-Associated Students (ASUCI) Fee

-The Associated Students Fee of \$9 per quarter is administered by the Associated Students of the University of California, Irvine to provide social activities, lectures, forums, concerts, and other activities at either a reduced charge, or no charge, to UCI students.
+ASSOCIATED STUDENTS FEE The Associated Students Fee of \$9 per quarter is administered by the Associated Students of the University of California, Irvine to provide social activities, lectures, forums, concerts, and other activities at either a reduced charge, or no charge, to UCI students.
 This fee is required of all students.

-Tuition Fee

-Students who are not recognized as residents of the State of California for tuition purposes are required to pay a \$635 quarterly Nonresident Tuition Fee, to a maximum of \$1,905 per academic year.
-Nonresident undergraduates enrolled in less than 12 quarter units pay Nonresident Tuition at \$53 per unit.
-See page 50.

-Payment of Fees
+PAYMENT OF FEES

 Fees for each quarter are due and payable in advance within deadlines published in the Schedule of Classes.
 A student will not be enrolled in classes or receive any University benefits until fees are paid in full.

-Miscellaneous Fees
+MISCELLANEOUS FEES

-Undergraduate Acceptance of Admission Fee 1

-(applied toward University Registration Fee) \$50.00

-Application Fee 1 (includes readmissions and
+Undergraduate Acceptance of Admission Fee 1 (applied toward University Registration Fee) Application Fee 1 (includes readmissions and \$50.00

 intercampus transfers) 20.00

 Advancement to Candidacy for Ph.D.
 2 25.00

 Duplicate Diploma 22.00

 Master's Thesis and Doctoral Dissertation Filing

-Fee 2 61.00
+Fee 2 65.00

 Special Library Borrowing Privilege Per Year,

 nonrefundable, renewable 10.00

 Transcript of Record 3 2.00

-Service Charges

-Breakage (charges will be assessed by department

-based on actual replacement costs)

-Changes in Study List after Announced Dates

-(each petition) \$ 3.00

 1Nonrefundable in all cases.